20 best eco-friendly gift ideas 2023

 A good way to make use of boxes and packaging from deliveries is to reuse them as gift boxes.
 We're sure no one will mind too much if the gifts aren't immaculately presented if you explain that you wanted to reuse the boxes to avoid waste.

-Having said that, though, if you're not keen on how a gift looks when packaged in a cardboard box, keep in mind the earlier tips in this list.
+Having said that, if you don't like how a gift looks when packaged in a cardboard box, keep in mind the earlier tips in this list.

 Get recyclable greetings cards